fbpx

 For many Minnesotans, the recent legalization of recreational marijuana is very exciting news.
-However, as Minnesota continues to struggle with its mental health epidemic, there are a few things that people should consider before driving to your nearest dispensary.
+However, there are a lot of misconceptions about cannabis and mental health.
+As Minnesota continues to struggle with its mental health epidemic, there are a few things that you should consider before driving to your nearest dispensary.

 Cannabis often helps people relax and relieve stress, so it must be good for people with anxiety, right?
 Unfortunately, the answer is no. While it is true that cannabis can induce an immediate reduction in anxiety, once the immediate effects wear off, people typically experience an increase in anxiety.
 In fact, regular cannabis use may slowly ramp up anxiety between each use.